open-telemetry/opentelemetry-specification/specification/logs/README.md

 OpenTelemetry defines [events](#events-and-logs) as a type of LogRecord with specific characteristics.
-While it may be possible to create events using existing logging libraries, its often clunky and error-prone.
+While it may be possible to create events using existing logging libraries, it is often clunky and error-prone.

 There are also countless existing prebuilt applications or systems that emit logs in certain formats.
 Operators of such applications have no or limited